Thinking about opening a restaurant?

 That’s why now, more than ever, new restaurant owners need to carefully consider all of the variables it takes to successfully open a restaurant.

-To help you get started, we put together a comprehensive step-by-step handbook on how to open a restaurant, which includes a customizable restaurant business plan template.
-Below you’ll find a high-level checklist of what it takes to open a restaurant, as well as a number of tools and resources.
+To help you get started, we put together a comprehensive step-by-step guide on how to open a restaurant, including:

 Restaurant Business Plan Template